Having trouble choosing pieces that work for your figure? We are here to help you shop smartly.

 For this silhouette, we recommend emphasizing the neckline and hips to balance the volume of the upper body.

-The same notions seen above can be applied to the bottoms.
-We, therefore, recommend that you choose pants or skirts that are not too tight in order to balance the volume of the top.
-Skirts as HASNA and HERMIONE, or HARRISSON pants are perfect for your body type.
+The same principles mentioned above apply to bottoms.
+We therefore recommend choosing bottoms that are not too fitted in order to balance the volume of the top.
+Pants such as LIONEL or LAURENT, or the LOUISE skirt, will be perfect for your body shape.

 Here are some characteristics that will help you identify this figure.